Offenders and ex-offenders

 What Do We Do?

-Goodwill Solutions CIO supports Northamptonshire Police by providing an in-kind space for the Police to use in three different programmes:
+Goodwill Solutions CIO supports Northamptonshire Police by funding an in-kind space for the Police to use for three different programmes.

 Community Initiative to Reduce Violence

 A gang intervention programme to help reduce violence and drugs associated with gangs.

 Bringing Police and County Council teams working together to identify families in difficulty at an early stage and step-in to offer support.

 Working with offenders to repair lost or stolen bicycles for community use.

 Goodwill Solutions has a positive and uplifting atmosphere of change and growth which inspires both the officers who work here and those we are seeking to support.